zapata-engineering/orquestra-core/docs/tutorials/interfaces.rst

 ========================

 One of the biggest strengths of Orquestra is its modularity.
 Integrating new backends, optimizers, ansatzes, etc. does not require changing the core code - it requires only creating a new module that conforms to existing interfaces and therefore can be used across the whole platform.
-These interfaces allow us to implement various modules and functions.

 Benefits of interfaces
 ~~~~~~~~~~~~~~~~~~~~~~

 Interface offers the ability to define behaviour that can be implemented by unrelated classes without forcing them to share a common class hierarchy.
 This results in code flexibility and faster development with easier testing options.
+Other benefits include:

+* Interoperability
+* Modularity
+* Dependencies decoupling

+Some relevant contents regarding these can be found `here <https://www.zapatacomputing.com/we-felt-your-pain-and-built-orquestra/>`_.

 Interfaces provided by the Orquestra are: